 The process of finding and hiring the best-qualified candidate (from within or outside of an organization) for a job opening, in a timely and cost effective manner.
 The recruitment process includes analyzing the requirements of a job, attracting employees to that job, screening and selecting applicants, hiring, and integrating the new employee to the organization.

-As you may already be aware of, the textbook concept of recruitment process encompasses all activities involved in searching, screening, interviewing and hiring new employees.
+As you may already be aware of, the textbook concept of recruitment process encompasses some activities:

 Though the activities related to recruiting and hiring are most commonly attributed to Human Resources departments, it largely depends on each company’s organizational structure.